Advocacy

 Join Others in Advocacy Work

-Local Level:
+Local Church Level:

-- Provide opportunities for children, youth and adults to experience the wonders of nature: nature walks, stream hikes, camping, canoeing, field trips to farms, urban gardens and nature preserves.
+• Provide opportunities for children, youth and adults to experience the wonders of nature: nature walks, stream hikes, camping, canoeing, field trips to farms, urban gardens and nature preserves.

-- Develop educational presentations and/or utilize existing ones for mid week programs, Vacation Bible School and day camps, adult and youth Sunday School classes, United Methodist Women and Men’s programs, retreats, youth mission and adult mission trips.
+• Develop educational presentations and/or utilize existing ones for mid week programs, Vacation Bible School and day camps, adult and youth Sunday School classes, United Methodist Women and Men’s programs, retreats, youth mission and adult mission trips.

-- Create community events by inviting outside speakers to your church (soil and water conservation, native plants, gardening, urban recycling updates, food waste, college and university sustainability programs, transportation and vehicle trends, sources of greenhouse gas emissions, renewable energy production, future job markets and transitions, current justice or legislative campaigns, etc).
+• Create community events by inviting outside speakers to your church (soil and water conservation, native plants, gardening, urban recycling updates, food waste, college and university sustainability programs, transportation and vehicle trends, sources of greenhouse gas emissions, renewable energy production, future job markets and transitions, current justice or legislative campaigns, etc).

-- Share your expertise with others (extended family, church family, creation care team, community organizations): raising food locally, cooking with local and seasonal food, composting, energy efficiency and facility maintenance knowledge, organizing experience, small group leadership skills, scientific background, etc.
+• Share your expertise with others (extended family, church family, creation care team, community organizations): raising food locally, cooking with local and seasonal food, composting, energy efficiency and facility maintenance knowledge, organizing experience, small group leadership skills, scientific background, etc.)

-- Build relationships with local, state and national leaders
+• Build relationships with local, state and national leaders

-- Become part of faith based coalitions – as an individual or congregation
+• Become part of faith based coalitions – as an individual or congregation

-- Stay informed
+• Stay informed

-- Public speaking and presentations
+• Consider public speaking and group presentations

-- Direct action responses to legislative initiatives and justice campaigns
+• Direct action responses to legislative initiatives and justice campaigns

 Public Policy Strategies/ Action Alerts